sdersen/task-force/README.md

 # Installation

-To install this project follow this list
+To install this project follow this list:

 -   Clone the project